eschan145/DieKnow/README.md

 A bypass of DyKnow, powered primarily by the Windows win32 API.

 DieKnow will significantly improve the performance of your laptop by a large amount on your CPU.
-It will use up to 3% CPU, higher than optimal but still much lower than DyKnow's 15%.
+On my organization HP computer with a 12th Generation Intel Core i3, this runs at less than 1% CPU.
+This is much less than DyKnow's 15%.

 For ease of use, a beta GUI application is located in [`gui.pyw`](src/gui.pyw), built entirely by the Windows API without an external library such as Qt or GTK.